TRR 356 PlantMicrobe

 News, Events & Outreach

-Here you can find our news, upcoming and past events as well as our outreach material.
+Here you can find our news, public and internal events as well as our outreach material.

 TRR356 PlantMicrobe crutinizes genetic diversity to identify key players determining the outcome of various plant-microbe interactions.
 News on the projects as well as the outreach activities of the TRR356 can be found in this section.